sf-wdi-37/active-record/README.md

 1. **Delete old seed records when you seed.**

-  Add a line in your seed file to do `Speakers.delete_all` before the new speakers are created.
+  Add a line in your seed file to do `Speaker.delete_all` before the new speakers are created.

   Stop and commit!